kutaslab/fitgrid/docs/source/user_guide.rst

 which may overload memory and measures that require on leave-one-observation-out model refitting take intractably long for large data sets.
-A minimal effort is made to guard the user from known trouble but the general policy is `fitgrid` stays out out of the way so you can try what you want.
+A minimal effort is made to guard the user from known trouble but the general policy is `fitgrid` stays out of the way so you can try what you want.
 If it works great, if it chokes, that's the nature of the beast you are modeling.